fcorti/simplest-alfresco-rest-client/README.md

 # The simplest Alfresco client using Google Material Design and Ajax

 This Alfresco javascript client for REST APIs is a simple client enabling users to use the Alfresco REST API using a friendly interface.
-The client is developed to executed an AJAX call in GET, POST, PUT or DELETE (https://en.wikipedia.org/wiki/AJAX).
-The source code is written in HTML (https://en.wikipedia.org/wiki/HTML) and uses the Google Material Design (https://en.wikipedia.org/wiki/Material_Design) as stylesheet.
+The client is developed to executed an [AJAX](https://en.wikipedia.org/wiki/AJAX) call in GET, POST, PUT or DELETE.
+The source code is written in [HTML](https://en.wikipedia.org/wiki/HTML) and uses the [Google Material Design](https://en.wikipedia.org/wiki/Material_Design) as stylesheet.
 All the source code is available into a single file called `index.html`.

 Nothing is simpler than this...

 ## Prerequisites

-Before installing the Alfresco javascript client for REST API, you have to be sure to have an Alfresco installation installed into your environment.
-Suggested but not mandatory, is the installation of the Alfresco API Explorer.
+Before installing the Alfresco javascript client for [REST API](http://docs.alfresco.com/5.1/pra/1/topics/pra-welcome-aara.html), you have to be sure to have an Alfresco instance installed into your environment.
+Suggested but not mandatory, is the installation of the [Alfresco API Explorer](http://docs.alfresco.com/5.1/pra/1/concepts/pra-rest-api-explorer.html).

+Want to understand how to complete this task?
+Take a look at the Alfresco setup paragraph of the post [here](http://fcorti.com/2016/09/05/alfresco-development-framework-in-action/#alfresco_setup) (you can avoid to install the Enabling CORS module).

 ## How to install the client